lukascivil/react-admin-nestjs-example/README.md

 ## Description

 Tasker is an application for registering tasks.
 The client side was created using [React-Admin](https://marmelab.com/react-admin/Readme.html) following the REST pattern on dataproviders.
 The backend application that will use servers the API was created using [nestjs](https://docs.nestjs.com/) framework.
+This is a react-admin example application, and its show how powerful the tool is.

 ![image](https://user-images.githubusercontent.com/7409802/99199964-6c874180-2781-11eb-932f-2f8fe45c9d93.png)